 Our topic this time around will be the Google Suite.
-I’m sure there are many people who don’t use it’s offered programs as the popularity is vastly overshadowed by other applications (Microsoft Word, Excel, various other things) At best it’s really a shame, with all that is available in the suite are really useful and are Google’s answer to said programs.
+I’m sure there are many people who don’t use it’s offered programs as the popularity is vastly overshadowed by other applications (Microsoft Word, Excel, various other things) At best it’s really a shame, with all that is available in the in the suite are really useful and are Google’s answer to said programs.
 As you will soon find out as you read, they manage to hold their own pretty well.
 Let me clarify we are speaking in the sense of personal use, not for a business although it can be easily and effectively used in that manner.
 Do note, that this is in no particular order and this is what I often use as a freelancer so I may skip over a few.

 - My favourite out of the group, is Google Hangouts.
 Google Hangouts is a voice and text application that can be used as an alternative phone number with many handy features when paired with Google Voice.
 It offers voicemail to text, and answering machine messages varying on the person (or group) currently calling.
 It is very useful and best of all can be used on any platform given it runs in web browsers and applications alike.

 - Google Docs, It is a word processor which is obviously Google’s counter to Word.
 While limited in what it can do out of the box when compared to Word.
 It has many benefits once you begin to look at it.
 With add-ons you can add customization to your work, and add features that you like that were not originally shipped with the program.
 You can collaborate and share work very easily, for example having multiple people work on one document at once.
 The awesome thing about this is, you can see every letter typed and changed as soon as it has been written.
 Not to mention that it auto saves your work as you go. (assuming you have an internet connection) No more lost documents!